junia3/EmotionNet/README.md

 ## Download dataset from drive
 https://drive.google.com/file/d/1UB6LmoIsE-V0FnFICI5WDEj5ZJBkogem/view?usp=sharing

-Extract this file into repository, It should looks like this.
+Extract this file into repository, It looks like this.

 > emotion_net
 >    > data